John Mason (Scottish politician): Actions during COVID-19 pandemic

 In March 2020, he came under criticism for refusing to follow Scottish Government advice and keeping his parliamentary office open to the public during the COVID-19 pandemic.
 Fergus Mutch, a former SNP press officer, said of the controversy, "When I ran the SNP press office, I often felt I was defending the indefensible with John Mason.
 In the past, however, he's only brought the party into disrepute.
 This time he's risking lives.
 Typically stubborn and deeply arrogant.”

 Support for Young Earth creationism

 In January 2015 he spoke in parliament in favour of teaching school children young Earth creationism, claiming that it cannot be "disproved by science".

-Comments on the Israel-Gaza war
+Israel

+Mason is a member of the cross-party group Building Bridges with Israel.
+He is one of only three non-Conservative MSP members, alongside his former SNP colleague Fergus Ewing and Labour's Paul O'Kane.

 In August 2024, Mason had the SNP whip suspended after claiming that if Israel wanted to commit genocide in the wake of October 7th, it would have killed ten times as many civilians.
 A spokesperson for the SNP said, "To flippantly dismiss the death of more than 40,000 Palestinians is completely unacceptable.
 There can be no room in the SNP for this kind of intolerance."
 On 13 October 2024, it was announced that Mason had been expelled from the SNP.
 He was given 21 days to appeal, but later stated that he would sit as an independent until the next election before stepping down as an MSP.